Matt Mikulski

-Matthew John Mikulski (born May 8, 1999) is an American baseball pitcher in the San Francisco Giants organization.
+Matthew John Mikulski (born May 8, 1999) is an American professional baseball pitcher in the Minnesota Twins organization.
 He played college baseball for the Fordham Rams.
-Mikulski was selected in the second round with the 50th overall pick of the 2021 Major League Baseball draft by the Giants.
+Mikulski was selected in the second round with the 50th overall pick of the 2021 MLB draft by the San Francisco Giants.

 Early life and amateur career

 Mikulski was born and grew up in Mohegan Lake, New York.
-He was 5-8 and 175 pounds as a high school freshman, and attended John F. Kennedy Catholic High School for three years before transferring to Lakeland High School before his senior year.
-As a senior, he went 5-1 with a 1.07 ERA and 73 strikeouts and 28 hits allowed in 45 2/3 innings pitched.
+He was 5–8 and 175 pounds as a high school freshman, and attended John F. Kennedy Catholic High School for three years before transferring to Lakeland High School before his senior year.
+As a senior, he went 5–1 with a 1.07 ERA and 73 strikeouts and 28 hits allowed in 45 2/3 innings pitched.

 Mikulski played baseball for the Fordham Rams.
 After his sophomore year in 2019, he played collegiate summer baseball for the Brewster Whitecaps of the Cape Cod Baseball League, where he posted a 1.86 ERA with 26 strikeouts in 19 1/3 innings pitched, and was named a league all-star.
-Mikulski went 2-1 with a 1.29 ERA and 18 strikeouts as a junior before the season was cut short due to the coronavirus pandemic.
+Mikulski went 2–1 with a 1.29 ERA and 18 strikeouts as a junior before the season was cut short due to the coronavirus pandemic.
 Mikulski went undrafted in the 2020 Major League Baseball draft despite being ranked the 203rd-best prospect by Baseball America and within the top 200 prospects by MLB.com.
 During his senior season, Mikulski committed to play in the Draft League, a summer collegiate league for 2021 MLB Draft prospects.
 He was also added to the watchlist for the Golden Spikes Award.